FlutterFlow/flutterflow-documentation/docs/integrations/maps/google-maps/google-maps-widget.md

 - Set the Marker Type to **Document** if the data is on Firestore Collection

-- Incase of Documents, create a collection and query it on any widget (must be a parent of GoogleMap) or page.
+- In case of Documents, create a collection and query it on any widget (must be a parent of GoogleMap) or page.

 - In Marker Document, set the source of markers as shown in the following video.